Lami Mosque

-The Lami Mosque is one of the six mosques in Ulcinj.
+The Lami Mosque is one of the six mosques in Ulcinj, Montenegro.

 History

 It was built by Hajji Alia in 1689.
 The Friday Khutbah is given in three languages, in Arabic, Albanian and Bosnian language.
 Next to the mosque is the gasulhane, where the bodies of the dead are washed in preparation for burial.
 The funeral xhenaze namaz follows washing.